erikenicole-20132017/Erik-Save-my-Data/README.md

 Maybe when I'm older I'll be able to subscribe to a program, and unsubscribe soon after.
 I will have learned the lesson: never upload files to easily formatted or defective flash drives, but to the hard disk i.e. the computer's memory.
 Sounds like a really good idea to me, don't you think?

 But I don't want to wait!
 I want to do it NOW, got it?!?
+I really need the lost files!
+Recuva is not very reliable because some files are unrecoverable, the ones that are REALLY important!
+But I believe that one day I will succeed!

 This is very important, PLEASE HELP ME!!!